What is Crypto Margin Trading and How Does It Work?

 Is cross margin safe for new traders?

-No. Use isolated margin instead.
-Cross margin links all your funds together, meaning one bad trade can wipe out your whole account.
+No. Isolated margin is safer for most traders.
+Cross margin links all your funds together, so one bad position can wipe the whole balance.

 Why do experienced traders use margin?